Research

 Selling Representation: The Effect of Out-of-District Donations on Candidate Positioning (Job Market Paper) (Draft)

 The United States House of Representatives is intended to be the locally representative body of federal government.
 While only district residents are eligible to vote, residents of the entire country can donate to any candidate.
-This paper explores how much the pursuit of money from ideologically extreme donors explains candidates' deviations from most closely representing their constituents.
-Using geographically-targeted Facebook ads for all 2022 House candidates, I first present evidence that candidate positioning responds to fundraising incentives: Candidates portray themselves as more ideologically extreme in messaging to donors than in communication to voters.
-Second, I estimate a structural model of a candidate's ideology choice in which candidates care about winning, which tends to pull them to the ideological center, and fundraising, which tends to pull them to the ideological extremes.
-A counterfactual prohibiting out-of-district giving results in the average congressperson choosing an ideology that is ten percent closer to their district's median voter, reducing polarization by about one fifth.
+This paper explores how much the pursuit of money from ideologically extreme donors explains candidates' deviations from representing their constituents.
+I estimate a structural model of a candidate's ideology choice in which candidates care about winning, which tends to pull them to the ideological center, and fundraising, which tends to pull them to the ideological extremes.
+A counterfactual prohibiting out-of-district giving results in the average congressperson choosing an ideology that is twenty percent closer to their district's median voter.

 Recovering Voice: Is Out-of-District Giving a Substitute for Local Political Participation?
 (Three-minute version) (Draft)